awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/serverless-aurora/README.md

 - `POST /items` to create a new item in the collection.
 - `PUT /items/{item_id}` to update an individual item.
 - `PUT /items/{item_id}:archive` to move an individual item to the `archived` status.
 - `POST /items:report` to generate a report.
-The body may accept an `email` field with a string email address.
+The body can accept an `email` field with a string email address.

-The data for these APIs is stored in an Amazon RDS database.
-The email report is sent using Amazon SES.
+The data for these APIs is stored in an Amazon Relational Database Service (Amazon RDS) database.
+The email report is sent using Amazon Simple Email Service (Amazon SES).

-This example uses C++ code, Javascript React code, and AWS Cloud Development Kit (AWS CDK) code.
+This example uses C++ code, JavaScript React code, and AWS Cloud Development Kit (AWS CDK) code.

-1. The example code in this folder creates an HTTP server which accesses Amazon services using the AWS SDK for C++.
+1. The example code in this folder creates an HTTP server which accesses AWS services using the AWS SDK for C++.

-2. A client Javascript React web app is created using the code at [resources/clients/react/elwing](../../../../resources/clients/react/elwing/).
+2. A client JavaScript React web app is created using the code at [resources/clients/react/elwing](../../../../resources/clients/react/elwing/).

-3. The Aurora serverless resources  are created using the AWS CDK code at [resources/cdk/aurora_serverless_app](../../../../resources/cdk/aurora_serverless_app).
+3. The Amazon Aurora Serverless resources  are created using the AWS CDK code at [resources/cdk/aurora_serverless_app](../../../../resources/cdk/aurora_serverless_app).

 ## ⚠️ Important